darianlee555/Health-and-Wellness-Project/README.md

 ![360_F_448597606_hRQwFbCRv91kHfQ6T3ovd7E4TiZBxDma (1) (2)](https://github.com/darianlee555/Portfolio-Projects/assets/145151765/f224b787-a371-4012-a6e9-4bbe61d02d5e)

-This is an **SQL** and **Excel** project analysing **Sleep Health and Lifestyle** made from data from Kaggle containing fictional participants.
+This is an **SQL** and **Excel** project analyzing **Sleep Health and Lifestyle** made from data obtained from Kaggle involving fictional participants.
 The point of this project is to answer crucial questions with regards to how the participants' health/wellness is affected by their sleep habits and lifestyle using insights from the data.

 ### Data Source